Arts & Education

 René has recently been appointed to the Executive Board of the Canadian Ethnic Studies Association (U of Calgary) where he will serve a two year term (2013-2015) as member-at-large.
 As a member of the board, he was involved in the planning of the 2013 biannual conference of the CES, held in conjunction with the Association of Canadian Studies [U of Alberta, Edmonton, October 24-26 2013], and chaired several sessions at the conference.

-His interests include listening to jazz and blues music, biking and x-country skiing, reading (travel, crime and action thrillers, science fiction), and travelling as much as possible before advanced age and decrepitude sets in (e.g. cross-Canada in 2007; China in 2008; Uzbekistan and Iran in 2009; Paris, Berlin, and mountain biking in Cuba in 2010; Vietnam and camping in South Africa in 2011; sadly, a hiatus in the OR for a THA in mid-2012; Turkey (Istanbul), Iraq (from Erbil to Baghdad to Basra by road), Lebanon (Beirut), and Afghanistan (Kabul to Bamiyan Valley to Herat by road, back to Kabul by air) in 2013; Russia, then Siberia, Mongolia (in time for the Nomad Olympics!) and China by rail, and North Korea in 2014.
+His interests include listening to jazz and blues music, biking and x-country skiing, reading (travel, crime and action thrillers, science fiction), and travelling as much as possible before advanced age and decrepitude sets in (e.g. cross-Canada in 2007; China in 2008; Uzbekistan and Iran in 2009; Paris, Berlin, and mountain biking in Cuba in 2010; Vietnam and camping in South Africa in 2011; Turkey (Istanbul), Iraq (by road from Baghdad north to Erbil in Autonomous Kurdistan, back to Baghdad, then to Basra), Lebanon (Beirut; Byblos), and Afghanistan (Kabul to Bamiyan Valley to Herat by road, back to Kabul by air) with a stop-over in Dubai on the way home in 2013; in 2014, Russia, Siberia, Mongolia, and China via the Trans-Siberian, as well as a week in the DPRK.
 Idealistic by nature, the motto he tries hard to live by is: "buy less - live more; eat less - live longer," but sometimes it's a really tough call.